They want you to know they’re pissed, but they aren’t going to tell you outright.

-As my story demonstrates, silence is a weapon.
-It can be used to punish, control, disempower, or run away from a person or problem.
+People use it to punish, control, manipulate, disempower, or run away from a person or problem.

-People who use silence as a weapon often have the following characteristics:
+People who use silent treatment to manipulate often have the following characteristics:

 If you know someone who displays these characteristics, and that person gives you the silent treatment on a regular basis, know that you are not powerless against them.

 How to Handle the Silent Treatment with Dignity: 7 Essential Strategies